Name: Brandi Main '16

 Involvements Outside Music: Lighthouse worship team, works at Valentino's Pizza in Idaho over the summer

-Why did you choose Puget Sound?
-When I first visited I immediately felt at home on campus.
+On why I chose Puget Sound: When I first visited I immediately felt at home on campus.
 It is absolutely beautiful here.
 I was looking for a small liberal arts college with a prestigious music program and a study abroad program.
 During my sophomore year in high school, I received the opportunity to travel for a week to China, which was one of the best, most illuminating experiences of my life that gave me first-hand experience in a completely different culture.
 The study abroad program is outstanding here, and I wanted another experience that will allow me to continue to study in music and French or other languages in a completely foreign part of the world.
 I definitely found what I was looking for right here at Puget Sound.

-Favorite Thing about Puget Sound: I love the faculty here at the School of Music.
+Favorite Thing about Puget Sound and the School of Music: I love the faculty here at the School of Music.
 They are not only incredibly talented musicians, but also are very friendly and helpful whenever I have questions or strike up a conversation.
 I feel like the professors get to know you as your own person.
 Another favorite part about music here is getting to experience the professors' talent onstage in the Jacobsen Concert Series, which features performances by our very own music faculty members.

-Favorite Musical Memory at Puget Sound: This is difficult to choose, but I would say one of my favorite memories would be performing in an ensemble for the Jacobsen Junior concert, which premiered our piano professor Duane Hulbert's original composition The Wild Adventures of Pecos Bill, and had other excellent Western-themed works.
+Favorite musical memory at Puget Sound (so far): This is difficult to choose, but I would say one of my favorite memories would be performing in an ensemble for the Jacobsen Junior concert, which premiered our piano professor Duane Hulbert's original composition The Wild Adventures of Pecos Bill, and had other excellent Western-themed works.
 It was so much fun to dress up like cowboys and play for kids in the community!